muyangren907/flask_tg/readthedocs/quick-references/events-reference.rst

 ===

 Raw events are not actual events.
-Instead, they are the raw :tl:`Update` object that Telegram sends.
+Instead, they are the raw :tl:`Update` object that dxdmgch sends.
 You normally shouldn't need these.